Why Are the ARIMA and SARIMA not Sufficient: Derive the Solutions for Scenarios of Warming-up

 \subsection{The Case of Using SARIMA}

-This case concerns the periodic time series which is suitable for SARIMA.
-The time series is showed in Figure \ref{fig:warmingup-case3} (c).
+This case is concerned with the periodic time series which is suitable for SARIMA.
+The time series is shown in Figure \ref{fig:warmingup-case3} (c).
 In Figure \ref{fig:case3-detail}, we can check the spectra of the time series.
-We can see that there is an outstanding line-spectra around $w = 0.5$.
+We can see that there is an outstanding line-spectra (i.e., impulse, outlier) around $w = 0.5\pi$.
 Thus we want to design a band-stop digital filter to deny the outstanding frequency component.
-Since we use the Elliptic method to design a IIR filter (the function \textit{fdesign.bandstop} in MATLAB, for more, see its reference page in \citet{fdesignbandstop}), we set the parameters in Table \ref{tab:warmingup-case3-parameters}.
+Since we use the Elliptic method to design a IIR filter (the function \textit{fdesign.bandstop} in MATLAB, for more, see its reference page in \cite{fdesignbandstop}), we set the parameters in Table \ref{tab:warmingup-case3-parameters}.

 This band-stop filter actually defines the system (\ref{eq:warmingup-case3}).

 The spectral analysis results are given in Figure \ref{fig:case3-detail}.

 The spectra of the $12$-lag seasonal difference operator could be found in Figure \ref{fig:L-lag-operator} as a comparison to Figure \ref{fig:case3-detail}.